 To find programs in a specific focus area, visit these pages: Entrepreneurship | Education | Kansas City

-A weekly educational and networking program founded by Kauffman Labs for Enterprise Creation that strives to engage entrepreneurs in their communities.
+A weekly educational and networking program founded by the Kauffman Foundation that strives to engage entrepreneurs in their communities.

 The Growthology blog focuses on the links between entrepreneurship, economic welfare and economic growth.